Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Leela harrumphed primly.
 "I’m *not* that kind of Female, Daar.
 I know some of the younger, inexperienced Sisters succumb to your advances, but I’m not interested in a one-night stand."

 "Hey!
 I love ‘em just the same!
 An’ a girl’s gotta learn the ways o’ man an’ woman just like the boys do!
 ‘Sides...
-I *like* bein’ the teacher, y’know…an’ I’m *really* good at it..."
+I *like* bein’ the teacher, y’know... an’ I’m *really* good at it..."

 "Are you."
 It wasn’t difficult to keep her tone dry and unimpressed.
 If Leela had one guaranteed turn-off, it was a male bragging up his experience as though females were just... conquests.
 "With as many Sisters as you’ve plowed through in your time, I imagine you would be by now, if for no other reason than sheer brute repetition."

 "Ha!
-Well, even a thick-skulled ‘ol ‘Back’ll learn *somethin’* if’n he *practices* enough… an’ if *repetition* is what ‘ya want, I got endurance like ‘ya wouldn’t *believe..."*
+Well, even a thick-skulled ‘ol ‘Back’ll learn *somethin’* if’n he *practices* enough... an’ if *repetition* is what ‘ya want, I got endurance like ‘ya wouldn’t *believe..."*

 Leela growled at that while she quickly assembled a dozen plain, crispy tacos.
 They were the most popular kind even if they weren’t strictly authentic: just seasoned ground beef, shredded cheese, and a thin topping of lettuce.
 "Practice, huh?
 Daar, I’m disappointed in you."